seletskiy/jira-agile-worklog-helper/README.md

 Opera
 -----

-Newer version based on chrome so installation process is same.
+Newer versions are based on chrome so installation process is same.

 Old versions of opera was not tested, however, everything should run fine (please confirm!)